-We’ll show you how Uhuru moves twice as fast, has more predictable outcomes, and gives our Agile Marketing Agency—and our clients—a competitive advantage.
+Moving twice as fast with more predictable outcomes gives our Agile Marketing Agency—and our clients—a competitive advantage.

 Agile Marketing: Rapidly, Frequently, Consistently

-Before we get into exactly what Agile marketing is, let’s take a look at what it’s not.
+Before we get into what Agile marketing is, let’s take a look at what it’s not.
 If this example seems too familiar, don’t get discouraged.
-The majority of businesses are currently in the same big, old, “non-Agile” boat.
+The majority of businesses are currently in the same fire-fighting position.

 These are the defining features of a non-Agile team:

-- Much of their time is spent on activities and waiting for results with little to show for it.
-The return that should be driving them forward isn’t there.
+- Waiting for results with little to show for it.
+The return that should be driving them forward is at a standstill.

-Time to introduce you to the most effective way to structure your team.
-You understand what makes a team “non-Agile,” so let’s take a look at what Agile is and how it can dramatically enhance your marketing results.
+After understanding, or even relating to, what makes a team “non-Agile,” let’s take a look at what Agile is and how it can dramatically enhance your marketing results.

 “Agile marketing is an approach in which teams identify and focus their collective efforts on high-value activities and projects, complete those tasks collaboratively, measure their impact, and then continuously and incrementally improve the results over time.”